Suet - Do it!!

 What is suet and what good is it?

-Suet is the raw, hard fat of beef, lamb or mutton found around the loins and kidneys.
+Suet is the raw, hard fat of beef, lamb or mutton found around the loins and kidneys of animal.
 Suet has a melting point of between 45 °C and 50 °C and congelation between 37 °C and 40 °C. Most suet in North America is made from beef suet.
+Suet on its own, without being mixed with anything looks like this here.

 Suet is a great addition to your backyard feeding station.
 There is a huge misconception that suet can't be fed all year round, but this isn't true.
 In nature, a Canada Jay has no problems robbing the suet or fat from carrion that has died in the wild no matter the temperature.

-But in winter it can make all the difference on our coldest days here in Southern Ontario.
+In winter suet can make all the difference to birds on our coldest days here in Southern Ontario.
 A seed eating songbird will eat up to half its weight or more in a day of seed to fire up its digestive process which is really their internal furnace that keeps them warm.
 Seed is a mix of carbs and fat, both of which are needed but it's the fat that has the slowest deepest burn that is needed to keep them warm on days you and I are running inside for blankets and buckets of hot chocolate.
 So while seed is absolutely a must on these freezing days, suet is even more so important.
 It's like a purer fuel source for warmth that is going to take less calories to find and consume in one go.
 It may be the difference between surviving and thriving.
+And in some cases, dying.

 We have a nice selection of suets from economy and premium at a range of price points that will make all the birds happy who come to taste test.